“Highlights of Ancient Egypt”

 PAPYRUS DEMO

-Hotel: Luxor Hilton Hotel or similar.
+Hotel: Steigenberger Achti Hotel or similar.
 Luxor hotel night #3.
-Meals: BB, L
+Meals: BB, L.

-Next, we visit the most famous archeological site in the world, the Valley of the Kings, where King Tut’s tomb was found.
+Today, we visit the most famous archeological site in the world, the Valley of the Kings, where King Tut’s tomb was found.
 There are many tombs here, and excavations are still going on, as well as renovations to tombs that have been uncovered for a long time.
 One never knows which tombs will be open that day, but there will be a variety to choose from.
-The special ticket for the remarkable Tomb of Ramesses V&VI is included in your tour, in addition to 3 other tombs of your choice.
-This is the tomb you may have seen with the spectacular scene of the sky goddess Nut arched across the ceiling.
+The special ticket for the famous Tomb of King Tutankhamen is included in your tour, in addition to 3 other tombs of your choice.

 In the afternoon, we visit one of the earliest New Kingdom temples.
 Called “The Most Splendid of All” by the ancient Egyptians.
 Queen Hatshepsut’s Temple, the famous Deir El Bahari, has inspired many, including the founders of modern architecture.
 One of the outstanding features is the picturesque Hathor columns in the Hathor Chapel on the second Level.
 The third level has now also been opened to the public.